Jonathan Adler: Career

-After graduating, he spent three years as an assistant in the entertainment industry before returning to pottery, despite his former teacher's disapproval.
+After graduating, he spent three years as an assistant in the entertainment industry before returning to pottery.
 He said in a 2013 interview that "...every creative person, and every craftsperson, should have a naysayer to rebel against."

 In 1990, Adler started teaching classes at Mud, Sweat 'n' Tears in New York City in exchange for free studio space.
 With those pots on hand, he cold-called the buyers from Barneys New York, received an order, and became a full-time production potter.
 In 1993 he founded Jonathan Adler Enterprises LLC.